yusukebe/remix-on-hono/README.md

 ## Features

 * Multi runtimes.
 Some application runs on Cloudflare Workers, Bun, Lagon, and Node.js in development.
-* Support variables including Cloudflare's variables for Cloudflare Workers and environment variables for Bun and Node.js.
+* Support variables including Cloudflare's variables for Cloudflare Workers and environment variables for Bun, Lagon, and Node.js.
 * Deploy to Cloudflare Workers.

 ## Development